 A few great tours that will add lots of fun to your trip are the half day Colorado River rafting trip and driving a 4×4 on the Hells Revenge Guided Tour.
 You can even take the kids and get a serious adrenaline rush.

-The Needles is a Hidden Gem in Canyonlands National Park
+The Needles in Canyonlands National Park for a Backcountry Adventure

 Recommended by Meg of Fox in the Forest